 What’s a kernel?
 If an operating system were a planet, the kernel would be its core.
-It’s the basic code that manages everything on your PC, from the processor to the memory, the storage, your peripherals, and so on.
-When you hear talk about how Windows 10 is provided across all types of devices, it means Microsoft uses the same kernel, or core.
-It’s the lowest layer of an operating system.
+It’s the underlying code that manages everything on your PC – the processor, memory, storage, your peripherals, and so on.
+When you hear talk about how Windows 10 is provided across all types of devices, it means Microsoft uses the same kernel or core.
+It’s the fundamental layer of an operating system.

-The next layer above the kernel, then, is called the shell.
-It’s th interface for entering commands to the kernel.
-With Windows, what you see day to day is the attractive graphical interface layer on the planet’s surface.
-Underneath that is a layer for rendering the graphical interface (desktop space), and a layer that manages background services, such as the printer, wireless connectivity, notifications, and so on.
+The next layer above the kernel, then, is called the shell, or the interface for entering commands to the kernel.
+With Windows, what you see day-to-day is the attractive graphical interface layer (GUI) on the planet’s surface.
+Underneath that is a layer for rendering the GUI or desktop, a layer that manages background services, such as the printer, wireless connectivity, notifications, etc.

 What Linus Torvalds created was only a core, which he eventually named Linux, and uploaded to an FTP server.
-It was first published under his own license, but then he decided to pair it with a shell called Bash, which was created under a free software license called the GNU General Public License (GPL).
-Eventually, the Linux kernel was provided by itself under the GNU GPL, and developers flocked to create open-source layers for it, and in turn provide a complete, ready-to-use operating system.
+First published under his license, Linus then decided to pair it with a shell called Bash, itself created under a free software license called the GNU General Public License (GPL).
+Eventually, the Linux kernel was provided by itself under the GNU GPL, and developers flocked to create open-source layers for it, and in turn, provide a complete, ready-to-use operating system.

 Believe it or not, Linux is everywhere

-Because the Linux kernel falls under the GNU GPL, it’s widely used outside the PC arena.
-It can be caught running in automobiles, kitchen appliances, streaming devices, household devices, Internet of Things devices, and so much more.
-Most of the internet supposedly depends on Linux through the Apache HTTP Server platform installed on internet servers, which is based on the Linux kernel.
+Because the Linux kernel falls under the GNU GPL, it sees extensive usage outside the PC arena.
+You can catch it running automobiles, kitchen appliances, streaming devices, household devices, Internet of Things (IoT) devices, and much more.
+Most of the internet depends on Linux through the Apache HTTP Server platform installed on internet servers, whose foundation is based on the Linux kernel.

-That said, Apache — and the other examples mentioned — is a “distribution” of Linux.
-A distribution is a unified group of components with the Linux core/kernel at the center, but these releases aren’t all the same despite sharing the Linux core.
-Microsoft does something similar with Windows 10, although the company keeps the kernel behind locked doors.
-Microsoft essentially sells different distributions, depending on the hardware: Windows 10 Pro/Home, Windows 10 Mobile, Xbox One, Windows 10 Enterprise, Windows 10 S, and so on.
+That said, Apache and the other examples mentioned are distribution or distros of Linux.
+A distro is a unified group of components with the Linux kernel at the center.
+However, these releases aren’t all the same despite sharing the Linux core.
+Microsoft does something similar with

 It’s a tasty Linux buffet